-SMILE (“Small-Incision Lenticle Extraction”) LASIK is an FDA-approved “All-Femtosecond” laser procedure for treating nearsightedness without astigmatism.
+SMILE (“Small-Incision Lenticle Extraction”) LASIK is an FDA-approved “All-Femtosecond” laser procedure for treating nearsightedness and astigmatism.
 The VisuMax laser is the ONLY laser that is approved for the minimally-invasive SMILE procedure, which is bladeless, painless and “flapless”.
-While SMILE can effectively treat nearsightedness, All-laser LASIK and Epi-LASIK remain the preferred procedure for treating astigmatism and farsightedness.
+While SMILE can effectively treat nearsightedness, All-laser LASIK and Epi-LASIK remain the preferred procedure for treating severe astigmatism (over 3 diopters) and farsightedness.

-Ideal for: Patients ages 18-60 with pure nearsightedness.
-SMILE may be the treatment of choice for patients with dry eyes or patients exposed to potential eye trauma (i.e. military, boxers), or patients that simply don’t want a “flap” procedure, such as All-Laser LASIK.
+Ideal for: Patients ages 18-60 with nearsightedness and astigmatism.
+SMILE may be the treatment of choice for patients with dry eyes, patients exposed to potential eye trauma (i.e. military, boxers), or patients that simply don’t want a “flap” procedure, such as All-Laser LASIK.
 SMILE is not for patients with farsightedness or more than 3 Diopters of astigmatism.

 Wavefront Epi-LASIK (Modern PRK)

 Wavefront Epi-LASIK is a customized “blade-less” laser vision correction procedure, which a flap is not created during the procedure.
 Both Epi-LASIK and LASIK can treat nearsightedness, farsightedness and astigmatism.
 While the initial recovery is slower with Epi-LASIK compared to LASIK, the final vision result are the same.
 Epi-LASIK is an FDA-approved alternative to LASIK, which may be the treatment of choice for certain patients.